IASWG Madrid Symposium Presentations

 Developing Confidence and Competence in Group Supervision (TRAINING TRACK)

-Daniela Riccelli, Startliving Recovery, North Palm Beach, FL (USA)
+Daniela Riccelli, HCA_Florida JFK North Hospital, West Palm Beach, FL (USA)

 Attendees will gain knowledge and skills in facilitating trauma-informed supervision groups.
 Presenters will role-play a structured group supervision.
 Attendees can observe or actively participate as group members.
 The goal is to model a narrative and reflective approach to group supervision, introducing experiential activities.